Skip to main content

 Authentication

-Pass your JWT token as a query parameter when connecting:
+Fallback (deprecated): Pass the token as a query parameter:

 wss://api.spatialflow.io/ws/dashboard/events/?token=YOUR_JWT_TOKEN